 Setting Up the Offense

-The key to beating any spread team is to move the “B” gap.
-If a team likes to “jog” the back, or change what side the QB the RB is on before the snap of the ball, have a plan to move the front.
-The base front diagrammed earlier in the article sets the front to the field to allow to the Sam to cover down and defend the pass.
-That being said, an offense can set the backfield and determine who gets the ball by how the front aligns.
+The key to beating any Spread team is to move the “B” gap.
+If a team likes to “jog” the back, or change what side the RB is on before the snap of the ball, a defense must have a plan to move the front.
+The base front diagrammed earlier in the article sets the front to the field to allow to the Sam a full cover down and defend the RPO.
+That being said, an offense can set the backfield and determine who gets the ball by how the front aligns (and in Pistol 2×2 they can do this without tipping their cap).
 This point alone is why a defensive coordinator needs multiple options for defending the Zone Read.
 Here is a list of top schemes used:

-- Gap-Exchange: This was discussed earlier in the article, and uses the Ends to either hold or close down any open gap
+- Gap-Exchange: This was discussed earlier in the article, and uses the DEs to either “hold” or close down (“chase”) any open gap.

-- Full Line Movement: Knowing that the End to the back is the “read” End, teams use full line movement to force the QB to pull.
-When the QB pulls he runs into both ILBs who have rocked back to secure him.
+- Full Line Movement: Knowing that the DE to the back is the “read” player, teams use full line movement to force the QB to pull because the DE will disappear into the line.
+When the QB pulls he runs into both an ILB who has rocked back to secure him.
 This creates a wall to the play side and will force the RB, if handed the ball, to cut back to the open LBs.
 This is particularly good if a defense has athletic defensive linemen.